-If you can remember walking the aisles of a video store and scanning the top shelves for the cool-looking Rated-R horror covers, The Barn may be just the movie for you.
+Can you remember walking videostore aisles and scanning the top shelves for the cool-looking Rated-R horror covers.
+If so, The Barn may be just the movie for you.
 A B-film that’s garnered a lot of love at smaller genre film festivals, Justin M. Seaman’s homage to VHS horror films was finally released yesterday on most streaming platforms.

 Sam and Josh are high school seniors and best friends who love all things Halloween.
-Facing pressures to ‘grow up’ and start taking more responsibilities, the friends decide to have one last Halloween blast on ‘Devil’s Night’.
-On their way to a concert, Sam and Josh meet up with some friends and take a detour to an abandoned barn where legend says that three Halloween demons reside.
-The demons – Candycorn Scarecrow, The Boogeyman, and Hallowed Jack – are awakened from their slumber when the teens foolishly knock on the ‘barn’ doors and say Trick-or-Treat three times.
+Facing pressures to ‘grow up’, the friends decide to have one last Halloween blast on ‘Devil’s Night’.
+On their way to a concert, Sam and Josh meet up with some friends and take a detour to an abandoned barn.
+Local legend says that three Halloween demons reside inside.
+The demons – Candycorn Scarecrow, The Boogeyman, and Hallowed Jack – have slept beneath the barn for year.
+But the teens foolishly knock on the ‘barn’ doors and say Trick-or-Treat three times, awakening the legendary evil again.

 DIY Low-Budget 80’s Horror